THE family of a murdered teenager have welcomed plans by Facebook to install a safety button on its website.

 “At last we are getting something positive out of this.”

-Darlington MP Jenny Chapman, who was Ashleigh’s ward councillor when she was murdered, said: “I think this shows that persistence pays off when it comes to trying to persuade big companies to do the right thing.
+Darlington MP Jenny Chapman, who was Ashleigh’s ward councillor when she was murdered, said: “I think this shows that persistence pays off when it comes to trying to persuade big companies to do

 “Since Ashleigh was murdered, a lot of people in Darlington made it their business to look into the issues surrounding internet safety, particularly for young people.